The best trains in Italy: A Eurostar Italia ETR500 power car

 Florence to Palermo, Catania, Siracuse & Sicily

-Option 1, by daytime train.
-Florence to Sicily in a single day, an epic ride
+Option 1, Florence to Sicily by daytime trains - an epic ride

 Back to top